 And finally, Health lends itself wonderfully to the study of foods, as you determine what makes a balanced meal and the difference between healthy and not-so-healthy food choices.

-And the best part is, they get to eat what they learn with when they are done!
-I can pretty much guarantee, they will be asking to do school when food is involved!
+And the best part is when incorporating historical foods, they get to eat what they learn with when done!
+I can pretty much guarantee they will be asking to do school when food is involved!